MY TEACHERS AND MY LINEAGE

 In the recent years I have become most known for supporting spiritual seekers to returning to Wholeness and flow with the Tao, the way of Life, by aligning our cyclical nature through the ancient wisdom practices of Qigong, Taichi, Traditional Chinese Medicine and Yoga.

-One’s lineage is a lens that allows us to reflect on what we have learnt through the practice with our teacher(s).
 I have studied with and owe my knowledge to many teachers who have influenced how and what I teach and my personal approach to life in profound ways.

 Women’s Health & Menstruality